aequos-solutions/modern-data-visualizer/docs/getting_started/tutorials/build_teams_search_portal_using_taxonomy.md

                 }
                 ```
             ***
-            - Add a $filter condition only if filter values are selected, leave blank otherwise.
-The `buildOdataFilterCondition()` function converts the current filter values to an OData valid `$filter` condition <br>
+            - Add a $filter condition only if filter values are present and selected.
+Leave blank otherwise.
+The `buildOdataFilterCondition()` function converts the current filter values to an OData valid `$filter` condition using 'eq' operator. <br>
                 ```
                 ${
                     if(empty('{filters}'),